Toloka/docs/en/guide/concepts/advanced-features-input-string.md

 Add an additional text field if you want the Toloker to enter an open-ended response.

-#### See what it looks like in the example of the <q>Photos of product and price tag</q> template
+#### See what it looks like in the example of the "Photos of product and price tag" template

 Before:
 ![](../_images/tutorials/advanced-features/af-input-string-1.png)
 After:
 ![](../_images/tutorials/advanced-features/af-input-string-2.png)

-For your convenience, here is ready-made code for the <q>Photos of product and price tag</q> template, in which the text field is added to the first response button.
+For your convenience, here is ready-made code for the "Photos of product and price tag" template, in which the text field is added to the first response button.
 Use it to check your own code.
-You can find our additions to the code by searching for the word <q>customization</q>.
+You can find our additions to the code by searching for the word "customization".

 #### Ready-made code